 Buyers should provide suppliers with the RFP's issue date.

 Buyers should provide suppliers with a due date for proposals.

 Buyers should inform suppliers of when the contract award will be announced.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

-The upstream supply chain for polyurethane foam poses a moderate risk, which harms buyers.
-Polyurethane foam is made primarily of chemicals called diisocyanate and polyol, and often contains a variety of other chemicals, including flame retardants, purchased through first tier chemical wholesalers.
+The upstream supply chain for polyurethane foam poses a high risk, which harms buyers.
+Polyurethane foam is made primarily of chemicals called diisocyanate and polyol and often contains a variety of other chemicals, including flame retardants, purchased through first tier chemical wholesalers.
 High competition among chemical wholesalers allows polyurethane foam...
 Subscribe to learn more.